jongwook/jongwook.github.io/source/index.md

 I’m a PhD Candidate studying music technology at New York University.
 I focus in music informatics and machine learning, looking for solutions to automatic transcription, source separation, timbre modeling, etc. In the past, I was a software engineer/data scientist at Kakao Corp and NCSOFT Corp developing recommender systems and application servers.

-This site serves as a personal portal where you can jump to my social network pages, browse through blog articles or check out my bio and CV.
-Check out the links on the menu; in the mobile view, the menu button is on the upper right.
+This site serves as a personal portal where you can jump to my Github and LinkedIn pages, browse through blog articles, or check out my bio and CV.